 You can find any of your favorite foods – grilled cheese sandwiches, fish tacos, fried chicken, sausages and oysters, plus a wine bar and specialty food shops – all under one roof.
 Ready to take a culinary tour?

 The Cook and Her Farmer

-When one of your menu items is called “Best Ever Grilled Cheese,” you better live up to the name.
-Fortunately, The Cook and Her Farmer’s take on this childhood favorite does, thanks to the winning combination of gruyere, dry jack and soft Pecorino.
+When a few of your menu items are grilled cheese, you have a lot to live up too.
+Fortunately, The Cook and Her Farmer’s take on this childhood favorite does, thanks to the winning combination of gruyere, dry jack and soft Pecorino (you can even order a version with gulf shrimp and green onions).
 You can’t go wrong ordering half-dozen ice-cold oysters or the steamed mussels, bathed in a beer both that you’ll want to drink straight from the bowl (we won’t judge).

 Don’t be deterred by the long line and busy crowd surrounding Cosecha – this is a line well worth enduring.
 Everything at the Mexican eatery is prepared from scratch – including the tortillas and pastries.
 Favorites include the mole (only served on Mondays), wild shrimp tacos and the chicken pozole soup.

 This casual Japanese eatery AS B-Dama offers a variety of comfort food dishes.
 Must have’s include the Tori Karaage (Japanese-style fried chicken); a hot pot of Hare Hari Nabe soup (with pork belly, noodles and vegetables); and charcoal-grilled meats.
 The restaurant also offers sashimi and rolls, but we prefer the hot plates in this rain-soaked season.